Eddie Muller: Film Noir Foundation

-Television host
+Turner Classic Movies

-Muller first met Turner Classic Movies host Robert Osborne at his annual Classic Film Festival in Athens, Georgia, which was intended to raise financing for the Arts Department at the University of Georgia.
-Charles Tabesh, vice president of network programming, had noticed the popularity of their noir programming during their live events, such as the TCM Classic Film Festival and the Classic Cruise.
+Muller first met Robert Osborne, the primetime host of Turner Classic Movies (TCM), at his annual Classic Film Festival in Athens, Georgia, which was intended to raise financing for the Arts Department at the University of Georgia.
+Charles Tabesh, TCM's vice president of network programming, had noticed the popularity of their noir programming during their live events, such as the TCM Classic Film Festival and the Classic Cruise.
 Shortly after, Tabesh offered Muller a non-exclusive contract to present film noir programming on the network.

-In January 2013, Muller co-hosted a four-film marathon block titled "Night in Noir City," with Osborne.
+In January 2013, Muller co-hosted a four-film primetime marathon block titled "A Night in Noir City" with Osborne.
 The featured films included Cry Danger (1951), 99 River Street (1953), Tomorrow Is Another Day (1951), and The Breaking Point (1950).
 In June of the same year, he hosted the network's "Friday Night Spotlight," highlighting 16 noir films with adapted stories from Dashiell Hammett, David Goodis, James M. Cain, Jonathan Latimer, Cornell Woolrich, and Raymond Chandler.

-In January 2014, Muller stated he had been hired as an on-air host during his annual "Noir City" festival.
+In January 2014, Muller stated he had been hired as an on-air host for TCM during his annual "Noir City" festival.
 A year later, from June 5 to July 24, 2015, he hosted a Summer of Darkness festival block, which aired 24 hours of noir films on Fridays.
-Most notably, it premiered newly-restored editions of Woman on the Run (1950) and Too Late for Tears (1949), with restoration work funded by the Film Noir Foundation and the Hollywood Foreign Press Association.
+Most notably, it premiered newly restored editions of Woman on the Run (1950) and Too Late for Tears (1949), with restoration work funded by the Film Noir Foundation and the Hollywood Foreign Press Association.
 In conjunction, he also taught a free online course of the same name (with Prof. Richard Edwards of Ball State University).

 In March 2017, Muller began hosting a film noir programming block titled Noir Alley, with The Maltese Falcon (1941) as its first broadcast.
-As of 2024, it broadcasts on Saturday nights and repeats on Sunday mornings at 10:00 a.m.
+As of 2026, it broadcasts on Saturday nights and repeats on Sunday mornings at 10:00 a.m.
 Eastern Time.